justin107d/Capstone1_milestone_report/README.md

 # E.) Initial Findings:

-Itialially found that population growth bewteen both states and regions was highly corelated with one another.
+Itialially found that population growth between both states and regions was highly corelated with one another.
 There were few states that displayed trend that were counter to the rest of the data set.
 There were also a few outliers in 2013 that were not explained in the supporting documentation.
+Another interesting finding was that although population and the disability rate was highly correlated within states, the correlation broke down when viewing the correlation or even reversed when viewing the region.
+This was a surprise given how tighly correlated the rest of the data was.